 Apple's 12in MacBook was last updated in June 2017 - at its Oct 2018 event Apple focused on the MacBook Air instead - and we expect to soon hear news about the petite super-slim laptop.
 In this article we round up the latest leaks and rumours relating to the 2019 version of the 12in MacBook, including its release date, price and next-gen processors.

-We expect Apple to update the MacBook in spring 2019 - most likely at the 25 Mar event.
+We expected Apple to update the MacBook in spring 2019, though it was not announced at the 25 March event.
 It's 21 months since the MacBook was last updated, and it's overdue for an update.
+We're now looking to June's WWDC as the next most likely time we'll see a new MacBook.

 There are currently some discounts available on the MacBook if you don't want to wait for the new model.
 You can purchase the 2017 MacBook from Apple itself, as well as John Lewis, KRCS, Currys PC World and other resellers.
 Check out our best MacBook deals article for more advice.